MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems.commanding/index.md

 ConnectedDevicesRemoteSystemsCommanding.h
 ```

-The RemoteSystems namespace contains APIs that that allow a client app to send commands to a remote device.
+The RemoteSystems namespace contains APIs that allow a client app to send commands to a remote device.
 Actions can include remote app launching and remote messaging.

 #### [MCDAppServiceClosedEventArgs](MCDAppServiceClosedEventArgs.md)
 #### [MCDAppServiceClosedStatus](MCDAppServiceClosedStatus.md)